drimpossible/drimpossible.github.io/README.md

 Code for the blog: http://drimpossible.github.io

-Heavily inspired by the excellent blog by [Aaditya Prakash](http://iamaaditya.github.io)
+Formatting heavily inspired by the excellent blog of [Aaditya Prakash](http://iamaaditya.github.io).
+If mine is the movie, his is the original novel.